 Oh, yeah.
 This is going to be good.
 I can feel it.
 Haunted castles.
 Leonard Nimoy telling ghost stories!
-I don't believe in ghosts now.
-I'd be willing to bet good money that when this episode has finished twenty minutes from now, I still won't believe.
+I may not believe in ghosts now.
+And I may d be willing to bet good money that when this episode has finished, I still won't believe.
 But you know what?
 These next twenty minutes are going to be awesome.

 Jarring chords over a manor house!
 Long pan over English countryside.
 Nimoy talks about ghosts of kings haunting castles, ghosts of prisoners in dungeons.
 And now we're looking at druids!
 Man, I miss the 70s.
 More shots of the countryside, looking at ruined castles and manor houses.